Best and Worst Things to Do in Each State

 The people of Alaska know just how beautiful their state is, and consider its fjords sadly underrated.
 Glaciers flowing (very slowly) through the landscape leave deep inlets that are often visited by passengers on cruises in Alaska's Inside Passage to Tracy Arm Fjord, which is still being carved by its glacier.
 The natural attraction is pretty darn stunning.

 Says Breyug01: "The scenery was majestic and breathtaking!
-Pictures taken by a camera doesn't catch the vast beauty."
+Pictures taken by a camera don't catch the vast beauty."

 Arizona: Most Overrated